Saltar al contenido principal

 The benefits of bronzer

 Bronzer is designed to create a sun-kissed glow on the skin.
-It's often confused with contour, the terms are sometimes used interchangeably, but bronzer typically has warmer undertones and a subtle shimmer finish.
+It's often confused with contour; the terms are sometimes used interchangeably, but bronzer typically has warmer undertones and a subtle shimmer finish.

 Choose the right bronzer formula

-According to Figueroa, if you have dry skin, cream bronzer is the way to go.
+It's also important to consider which formula will complement each skin type best.
+According to Figueroa, if someone has dry skin, cream bronzer is the way to go.
 With oily skin, powder bronzer is better.
 That said, bronzer formulations can also be a personal preference and used in combination.
 To really add definition to the face, notes Figueroa, consider a cream bronzer as a layer of color under a powder bronzer.
 That will help it stay on longer.

 Bronzer application skin prep